 Water was held in a transparent vinyl-film bladder (five quart capacity) with a nylon cover to contain the bladder.
 The size was approximately 13.5 by 10.5 inches, much larger than the otherwise similar First Pattern Two Quart Collapsible Canteen.
-The neck of the bladder was rigid plastic, with a top-center M1942 black resin plastic screw-on cap, removable strainer, and rubber gasket.
-The top edge of the bladder included an area of thicker reinforcing plastic around the neck.
+The neck of the bladder was rigid plastic, with a top-center M1942 black resin plastic screw-on cap, The top edge of the bladder included an area of thicker reinforcing plastic around the neck.
 Early production had a chain to retain the cap while later a nylon cord was provided.

 The OD106 nylon cover had nylon tape loops and string ties sewn in at each corner, making it easy to secure the 5-quart canteen to a rucksack, packboard, vehicle or other attachment point.
 A snap opening at the side was provided to insert or remove the bladder.
 A folding fabric funnel at the top was used when filling the canteen.
 A pocket for water purification tablets (with velcro closure) was available on the outside of the cover.

 In addition to its use as a 5-quart canteen, the design anticipated its use as a flotation bladder that would support the weight of a soldier and his equipment.
 It could also be used as a pillow.
 Use for flotation was dropped from the instructions by the time the later model appeared, after the conclusion of the war in Vietnam.